 Are you a Carroll County employer who wants to offer a free evidence-based lifestyle change program for your employees?
-Click our lifestyle change class for employers flyer for more information.
+Click our lifestyle change class for worksite wellness flyer for more information.

 Prediabetes is a serious health condition where blood sugar levels are higher than normal, but not high enough yet to be type 2 diabetes.
 More than 1 out of 3 adults in the United States have prediabetes – and 9 out of 10 don’t know it.
 There are often no clear symptoms of prediabetes.